2022-2023 YEAR-LONG PROGRAM ACTIVITIESREAD MORE

 Teacher and Parent Coordinators registered for the program, also have the opportunity to meetup twice within the year to discuss best practices with MMUN staff and other coordinators who are also preparing students.

-Parents are supported with workshops on topics such as Fostering Ambassadorship, Practicing Negotiation at Home, Supporting Your Child Online, and Relationship Building Through Mentoring, which offer guidance for how to help their student delegates as they prepare for committee debate and negotiation.
+Parents, Observers and Chaperones are supported with workshops on topics such as Fostering Global Ambassadorship, Practicing Negotiation Outside of Committee, which offer guidance for how to help their student delegates as they prepare for committee debate and negotiation.

 To culminate the program, students attend an international conference of their choice where they work together and socialize (over 8 days for an online conference and 4 for onsite conferences).
 The final result is a transformational experience as they negotiate with their peers on the solutions to world problems, witnessing the impact of their voices and vision.